mattmeier/crime-database-tool/README.md

 Note that this project was handed in as an assigment for my "MPCS 51050 OO Architecture: Patterns, Technologies, Implementations" class in Spring 2015 at the University of Chicago.

-Also I want to point out that the code related to the Camel ActiveMQ elements is partly based on examples from Apache's Camel ActiveMQ online docs and examples from the "Camel in Action" book by Claus Ibsen and Jonathan Anstey.
+I also want to point out that the code related to the Camel ActiveMQ elements is partly based on examples from Apache's Camel ActiveMQ online docs and examples from the "Camel in Action" book by Claus Ibsen and Jonathan Anstey.